ProdByGodfather/abarorm/docs/Introduction.md

 ## What is AbarORM?
-**AbarORM** is a lightweight and easy-to-use Object-Relational Mapping (ORM) library designed for SQLite databases in Python.
+**AbarORM** is a lightweight and easy-to-use Object-Relational Mapping (ORM) library designed for SQLite and PostgreSQL databases in Python.
 It provides a simple and intuitive interface for managing database models and interactions, making it easier for developers to work with databases without needing to write raw SQL queries.
 ## Key Features

-- **Simplicity**: AbarORM is designed to be straightforward and easy to use.
+- **Simplicity:** AbarORM is designed to be straightforward and easy to use.
 With a clean API, you can define your database models and interact with your database using Python objects.
-- **Automatic Schema Management**: The library handles the creation and management of the database schema automatically, so you don't have to worry about writing migration scripts.
+- **Automatic Schema Management:** The library handles the creation and management of the database schema automatically, so you don't have to worry about writing migration scripts.
+Tables are created or updated based on your model definitions.
-- **CRUD Operations**: It supports all basic CRUD (Create, Read, Update, Delete) operations, allowing you to perform database operations with minimal code.
+- **CRUD Operations:** It supports all basic CRUD (Create, Read, Update, Delete) operations, allowing you to perform database operations with minimal code.
+- **Order By Support:** AbarORM includes support for ordering query results, providing more flexibility in retrieving data.
-- **Relationships**: AbarORM supports foreign key relationships between models, making it easier to manage complex data structures.
+- **Foreign Key Relationships:** AbarORM supports foreign key relationships between models, making it easier to manage complex data structures.
-- **Custom Fields**: You can define custom field types with validation and constraints to suit your specific needs.
+- **Custom Fields:** You can define custom field types with validation and constraints to suit your specific needs.
+- **PostgreSQL Support:** In addition to SQLite, AbarORM now supports PostgreSQL, providing a broader range of database options.

 ## Why Choose AbarORM?